erivan/fullstack-challenge/README.md

 #### Bugfix:

-There's a bug in our current implementation: the upvote is not been saved.
+There's a bug in our current implementation: the upvote is not being saved.

 **Importante note:** Save upvotes using our current implementation (there's no need to add new features such as user account or per use votes)